deriv-com/flutter-deriv-packages/packages/analytics/README.md

 # analytics
 ***
-This package is used for collecting and sending analytical information from the app to "Firebase" and "Segment".
+This package is used for collecting and sending analytical information from the app to "Firebase" and "RudderStack".
 ## Installation
 ##### 1. Add to pubspec.yaml
 ```yaml